Psalm 80: Musical settings

 John Bennet contributed Psalm 80 in English, Thou heard that Israel dost keepe, among a few others, to the 1621 collection The Whole Booke of Psalmes.
 Heinrich Schütz set the psalm in a metred version in German, "Du Hirt Israel, höre uns", SWV 177, as part of the Becker Psalter, first published in 1628.

-Albert Roussel composed an extended setting in English for tenor, choir and orchestra, Psaume VXXX, completed in 1928 and first performed the following year.
+Albert Roussel composed an extended setting in English for tenor, choir and orchestra, Psaume LXXX, completed in 1928 and first performed the following year.
 Alan Hovhaness made an unpublished setting of this psalm in 1953 titled Shepherd of Israel for tenor, recorder (or flute), trumpet ad lib. & string quartet (or orchestra).
 Emil Naumann composed a choral work setting the psalm in German, Du Hirte Israels, höre, published in Berlin in 2003.

 Text

 The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
 Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
 In the Septuagint, this psalm is numbered Psalm 79.